seapagan/vscode-setup/README.md

   `extensions.json` and place in the `.vscode` subfolder.
 This will add all the listed extensions as suggestions when you next open VSCode in the parent directory of that folder.
+- [keybindings.json](./keybindings.json) : contains custom keybindings.
+Open the
+  `keyboard shortcuts` from the settings menu and replace with the contents of this file.

 ## Folders